riboviz/riboviz/docs/count-reads.md

 # count_reads.py reads counter

-`riboviz/tools/count_reads.py` is a command-line tool to process a workflow files log file and count the number of reads (sequences) processed by specific stages of a RiboViz workflow.
+`riboviz/tools/count_reads.py` is a command-line tool to scan input, temporary and output directories and count the number of reads (sequences) processed by specific stages of a RiboViz workflow.
+The scan is based on the directory structure and file patterns used by RiboViz.
 It outputs a [read counts file](./prep-riboviz-operation.md#read-counts-file).

 ---